achkou/Custom_Beacon_NRF52/README.md

-# CASKY Application
+# STOP-COVID19 IoT device.

 This example is meant to be used togheter with the examples of the NORDIC SDK15. and modified to make it well and customizebl to our needs

+Why using beacons?
+- No gps location tracking, the main factor in citizen acceptance and the success of covid-19 contact tracing.
+- RSSI (Received Signal Strength Indicator) is a measure specific to each manufacturer and therefore not standard.
+- Radio waves, such as absorption, interference or diffraction, strongly influence the RSSI signal.
+- In Singapore as an example, only 1/7 citizen had installed the TraceTogether mobile application.
+- No smartphone or mobile data are required to track contacts tracing.
+- Beacons battery duration can more than 45 days.

 ## Features
-- Both Central and peripherl at the same time
+- Both Central and peripherl at the same time, which means the beacon can be both a server and client.
 - Central:
-	- Scan for the STOP_COVID19
+	- Scan for the STOP-COVID19 nearby devices.
+1 meter - 1.5 meters. to be adjusted.
-	- Save the Mac Adresse of the specific UUID
+	- Save the Mac Adresse of the specific UUID after 10 minutes to 15 minutes of 2 beacons contact.
-	- Save to Flash memory
+	- Save to Flash memory. conditions 1 and 2 are required.

 - Peripheral:
 	- Advertise the UUID and service
-	- get connected and read the flash memory
+	- Get connected and read the flash memory
 - Connecting to the peripheral:
 	- Reading the FLash memory via BLE with a specefic frequency